UNIVERSITY OF

 The project is based on a chronological sequence of overviews concerning the occupational, residential and physical character of the area and the distribution of property values within it.
 These 'snapshots' of the district's socio-economic structure have been constructed on a relational database (dBASE IV) using material drawn from national and local tax assessments, population censuses, trade directories, and other sources such as local jury lists and fire insurance policies.
 The resulting database contains material for 1693, 1785, 1817, 1851 and 1871 and is based on a study area designed to encompass as much of the financial district in 1871 as was compatible with following the administrative boundaries (ward precincts ) recognised by seventeenth- and eighteenth-century tax assessors (see Fig. 11).

-Fig. 11. map of the ward and precinct
+Fig. 11.
+The ward and precinct

 boundaries of the area analysed